noahbroyles/broylendUcWebsite/README.md

 You can check it out at https://homepages.uc.edu/~broylend.

 And I'm sorry, we haven't *learned JavaScript* yet.😉 I'm telling you, I should just use [Brython](https://brython.info/)...
-I actually ended up using brython anyway.
+I actually ended up using Brython anyway.
 And it's dope my dude!